How to recover a backup copy of a score

-Every time you save an existing file for the first time in a session, MuseScore will create a file named "
+Every time you save an existing file for the first time in a session, MuseScore creates a file named "

 2. Autosaved version

-Every X minutes during a session (the time period is customizable in the Preferences, default is 2 minutes) and when you close MuseScore, all open files will be auto-saved to the session directory.
-Browse this directory to eventually find a backup of your file.
+Every X minutes during a session (the time period is customizable in Preferences—default is 2 minutes), and when you close MuseScore, all open files will be auto-saved to the session directory.
+Browse this directory to locate a backup of your file.
 Each file will have an auto-generated name, "

-sc*.mscz", sorting the list by modification time might help identifying the file you're looking for.
+sc*.mscz"— sorting the list by modification time may help you to find the file more quickly.

 The session directory depends on the OS (and on Windows also its language version).
-For MuseScore 2, you can find it:
+For MuseScore 2, you can find it as follows:

 (Windows Vista or later: